 Article contributed by Alumni Student Laney C. 2017 – Team Firefly (Adolescent Girls)

 My stay at Open Sky began in October 2017, which to me seemed like the worst time of year to begin.
-How was I going to go through the most important holidays without my loved ones by my side, let alone in the desert of Utah?
+How was I going to go through the most important holidays without my loved ones by my side, let alone living outdoors?
 Halloween was approaching and I knew it was just the first of many holidays I would have to endure in the wilderness.
 At first, I dreaded this idea.
 Thoughts of home flooded my mind, I questioned what I was missing out on, and I was overcome with doubts and worries.

 As Halloween came around, I was convinced nobody in the wilderness would even know it was the 31st.
 I mean, we didn’t know what time it was after all!
 However, to my surprise, all of my staff woke us up that morning in costumes, with as much excitement as I once had as a child trick-or-treating!